TABLE OF CONTENTS

 The COVID-19 pandemic is an unimaginable hit.
-It has led to almost a total shutdown of not only our social lives but also business activities worldwide.
+It has led to almost a total shutdown of our social lives and business activities worldwide.
 So much has changed within a few months, and many microeconomies are in a financial crisis.
 We’ve lived in a world of the “new normal” and social distancing for several weeks.
+All are eager to support their local establishments again.
 Now the question many business owners are asking is ‘when can I reopen my business’?

 Bear in mind once coronavirus cases have reduced and local government officials give businesses the green light to reopen – it will be up to the company itself to decide the how’s when’s, and if’s the doors are opened.
 These decisions are not easy.
 Many have suffered losses, and getting your business back to where it was can be a long and hard journey.
 The good news is – if you have a solid plan in place to restart your business after the pandemic breaks, you can set yourself up for a smart and successful opening.

 It is primarily up to the state and local governments to decide when business will commence as usual.
 There is, of course, guidance from our federal government outlined in President Trump’s Guidelines for Opening Up America Again.
 This three-phase plan will hopefully guide business leaders and government officials to begin to roll out a phased “comeback.”
 The testing of this phased plan will start soon in low-risk areas and continue nationally from there.

 Each phase has guidelines for employers and individuals on how to get back into the swing of things.
 These phases will slowly integrate persons into the community – without interfering with social distancing guidelines – until normalcy returns.
 But before we discuss what each stage means to you, it is imperative to note that every geographical location must meet the following criteria before the phases can commence.

 - A reduction of flu-like and COVID-19 cases over 14 days